Getting a Universal Credit budgeting advance

 Check when you’ll get Cost of Living Payments

-You should still have got the payment even if your Universal Credit was paid to your landlord or if you didn’t get paid because of deductions.
+You’ll still get the payment even if your Universal Credit was paid to your landlord or if you didn’t get paid because of deductions.

 If you think you should have received a Cost of Living Payment, you can report a missing payment on GOV.UK.